 The program’s characteristics are as follows:

-- A 16-month, 49-unit, on-campus program, spanning from September of the first year to December of the second year.
+- A 15-month, 49.3-unit, on-campus program, spanning from September of the first year to December of the second year.*

-- Dedicated room (“the lab”) where students study and work on their projects.
-All lectures are in the lab.
+- Dedicated study room in which MSWE students are encouraged to study and work on their projects.

-- The program starts off with a first quarter of intensive programming exercises designed to solidify and broaden the students’ knowledge of the large computing landscape, covering essential knowledge in Computer Science and Computer Systems.
+- First quarter of intensive programming exercises designed to solidify and broaden students’ knowledge of the large computing landscape, covering essential knowledge in Computer Science and Computer Systems.

-- 6 courses cover the foundations of software construction, maintenance, and quality, via hands-on projects.
+- Six courses that cover the foundations of software construction, maintenance, and quality, via hands-on projects.

-- 2 courses help prepare students for the non-technical aspects of professional careers.
+- Courses that help prepare students for the non-technical aspects of professional careers.

-- A small-group capstone project during the final quarter, in which students will be responsible for designing and implementing a substantial piece of software, be it standalone or an addon to an existing system.
+- A small-group capstone project during the final quarter, in which students will be responsible for designing and implementing a substantial piece of software, be it standalone or an add-on to an existing system.
 This project includes challenging aspects, such as information classification and machine learning modules, strict performance requirements, very large code bases, deployment in the cloud, etc.

-Part-time attendance for working professionals is also possible.
+*Part-time attendance for working professionals (domestic students only) is possible.
 Part-time students are expected to complete the degree within two years and one quarter (27 months), with 39 months as the maximum.
-To accommodate working students, classes are held in the evening.
-Domestic students who are employed full-time will be given special attention by program staff to ensure that they obtain a suitable internship that they can engage with while not necessarily having to give up their current job.
-Examples of possible arrangements are: faculty-supervised participation in an open source project or development of specific software for the School, in order to satisfy the mandatory internship requirement.
+To accommodate working students, classes are held in the late afternoons and evenings.
+Domestic students who are employed full-time during the program can consult with program staff for alternate arrangements, such as faculty-supervised participation in an open source project or development of specific software for the School, in order to satisfy the mandatory internship requirement.
 Be advised that part-time study disqualifies the student from receiving program fellowships and may affect eligibility for financial aid.